kabirgh/arcade/README.md

 ### Prerequisites
 - The [Bun](https://bun.sh) javascript runtime
 - A computer to run the server
-- A WiFi network connection, ideally one that lets you set up a static IP address for the server computer
 - A display device (TV/projector) for the main game screen
 - Mobile phones for players

-> [!NOTE]
-> This project does not have internet-grade security.
-I recommend only exposing the server to your local WiFi network.
+**For local mode (LAN game nights):**
+- A WiFi network connection, ideally one that lets you set up a static IP address for the server computer

+**For internet mode (remote play):**
+- A VPS or cloud server with a public IP
+- A domain name pointing to your server
+- TLS certificates (free from Let's Encrypt)

-### Instructions
+### Local mode setup

 1. **Clone and install dependencies**

    ```bash